jbts/RayTracer/docs/scene_file.md

 #### `spot_light: r g b x y z dx dy dz angle1 angle2`

 Adds a spot light to the scene at position `(x, y, z)` with intensity `(r, g, b)`.
 The spot light points in the direction `(dx, dy, dz)`.
 Spot lights are similar to point lights.
 They shine from a position outward and their intensity falls off with the square of the distance from their position.
 But they also shine in a particular direction, and their intensity falls off as the angle from this direction grows.
 Up until `angle1`, the intensity is not modified by the angle.
 From `angle1` to `angle2`, the intensity falls off smoothly, until at angles greater than or equal to `angle2` the intensity is 0.
 Think of a desk lamp, flashlight, or Luxo Jr. from the Pixar short.

+## Tone Maps

+A tone map is a post-processing map applied to the image before it's written to the output file.
+This allows the scene file to specify how the colors in the image should be adjusted before they're written to the output file.

+Colors in the program aren't clamped to a particular range, so tone maps allow the colors to be transformed to the range `[0;1]` in different ways before they're written.

+By default, the program applies a single tone map that just clamps each color component of each pixel to the range `[0;1]`.
+If the scene file specifies one or more tone maps with one of the following commands, then exactly those tone maps are applied in the order they are listed in the scene file (and in this case there is no clamping by default, so the scene file must use the command `tm_basic_clamp` explicitly if clamping is desired).

+#### `tm_basic_clamp`

+Clamps each color component of each pixel to the range `[0;1]`.
+This is the default behavior of the program when no explicit tone maps are given.

+This tone map often comes last in a list of tone maps to apply, since it prevents overflow of colors when they're written to the file.

+Note that this tone map takes no arguments, so there's no trailing colon.

+#### `tm_modify_red: s`

+Multiplies each red color component of each pixel by the factor `s`.

+#### `tm_modify_green: s`

+Multiplies each green color component of each pixel by the factor `s`.

+#### `tm_modify_blue: s`

+Multiplies each blue color component of each pixel by the factor `s`.

+#### `tm_avg_lum_scale: alpha`

+Calculates the average luminance `avg_lum` of the entire image, then multiplies each pixel in the image by the value `alpha / avg_lum`.

+If `alpha = avg_lum`, then this operation does nothing.
+Lower values of `alpha` tend to dim the image, and higher values of `alpha` tend to brighten it.
+This is a good way to scale colors that have components outside of the `[0;1]` range so that less information is lost when the components are clamped to `[0;1]`.
+Often experimenting with the value of `alpha` can make the resulting image look better.